URL Encoder & Decoder Guide: Percent-Encoding Explained

 - Space in

-hello world— breaks the URL at the space =inside thefiltervalue — looks like a new key-value pair&separatingfiltervalue fromsort— splits the parameter mid-value
+hello world— breaks the URL at the space; the parser stops reading =inside thefiltervalue — looks like a new key-value separator&separatingfiltervalue fromsort— splits the parameter mid-value

 Correctly encoded: